Bengal florican: Nepal

 The courtship display of males has been discussed by many naturalists travelling British India, and in the modern era attracts tourists who provide revenue to locals.
 Studies indicate that the Bengal florican is not a particularly shy or hemerophobic species, its apparent intolerance of human settlements being chiefly due to its intolerance of land clearance for agriculture.
 Pastures and the traditional use of common land for villagers' tall-grass harvest (for construction and handicraft) actually seem to be tolerated quite well by the birds.

-If firewood and timber is collected from grassland rather than from forests, human land use will even benefit the species.
-In particular, sal (Shorea robusta) and saj (Terminalia elliptica) have been identified as trees that encroach upon the florican's habitat in Nepal, and its decline in Bardia National Park is probably chiefly due to insufficient use of trees that overgrow grassland.
+Woody plant encroachment contributes to habitat loss in countries like Nepal and India.
+In particular, sal (Shorea robusta) and saj (Terminalia elliptica) have been identified as trees that encroach upon the florican's habitat in Nepal.
+If firewood and timber are collected from grassland rather than from forests, such human land use can therefore benefit the species.
+The species decline in Bardia National Park is probably chiefly due to insufficient use of trees that overgrow grassland.
 A sustainable land management technique that will bolster Bengal florican stocks consists of harvesting grass and particularly wood from changing tracts of land, leaving some areas unharvested each year and setting aside a few additional ones as reserve land, where grasses can grow tall for years until they are harvested.
 Controlled burning may be necessary when woodland encroachment is strong; it should take place before March so that the year's offspring are not harmed.

 A landscape ecology approach, integrating social, biological and physical environmental elements at scales compatible with management objectives, will be needed to effectively conserve Bengal floricans and their grassland habitats.